gatblau/sentinel/readme.md

 <img src="./pics/sentinel_small.png" align="right" height="200" width="200"/>

+***NOTE!
+This project has now been integrated with the Onix project and is part of its Kubernetes Bundle.
+Please [go here](https://gatblau.org/onix/blob/develop/k8s/sentinel/readme.md) for the new Sentinel project.***

+***An explanation of how Sentinel fits in Onix can be found [here](https://gatblau.org/onix/blob/develop/docs/overview.md)***

 # Sentinel

 Sentinel is a Go application, which looks for state changes of [kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/), and publish their associated metadata to specific endpoints for further processing by downstream systems.